Skip to content

 • Software-update agents legitimately spawn shells: Chocolatey, WinGet, vendor MSI wrappers.
 Whitelist by SubjectUserSid (LocalSystem) plus stable ParentProcessName patterns rather than user accounts.

 • Vulnerability scanners and EDR products generate process trees that look exactly like an attacker doing recon: net.exe, whoami.exe, systeminfo.exe.
-Tag scanner IPs / hosts and exclude.
+Tag scanner IPs and hosts.

-• Citrix / RDS multi-session boxes see legitimate runas /netonly chains for cross-domain access.
+• Citrix and RDS multi-session boxes see legitimate runas /netonly chains for cross-domain access.
 Investigate the user, not the pattern.

-• Logon scripts (HKCU\Software\Microsoft\Windows\CurrentVersion\Run) fire at every logon and will appear as a recurring chain.
-Identify and baseline before alerting.
+• Logon scripts (HKCU\Software\Microsoft\Windows\CurrentVersion\Run) fire at every logon and appear as a recurring chain.
+Baseline before alerting.

 No file hash.
 No ParentCommandLine.
-No ImageLoaded (DLL injection isn't a process create).
+No ImageLoaded (DLL injection is not a process create).
 No network behaviour.
-For those you need Sysmon event 1 (the richer 4688), Sysmon 7 (image load), Sysmon 3/22 (network/DNS), and where present, an EDR's behavioural data.
-4688 is the floor of process visibility — the minimum every Windows host should have.
-It is not a substitute for proper EDR + Sysmon on hosts that matter.
+For those you need Sysmon event 1 (the richer 4688), Sysmon 7 (image load), Sysmon 3/22 (network/DNS), and an EDR's behavioural telemetry.
+4688 is the floor of process visibility.
+The minimum every Windows host should have.
+Not a substitute for proper EDR plus Sysmon on hosts that matter.

 Where 4688 fits in a timeline

-For a typical post-exploitation chain on a Sysmon-less host, your timeline will read:
+For a typical post-exploitation chain on a Sysmon-less host:

-2. 4624 — second logon, LogonType 9 (runas /netonly) under the same SubjectLogonId — credential pivot.
+2. 4624 again.
+LogonType 9 (runas /netonly) under the same SubjectLogonId.
+Credential pivot.